v19 launch sale ends in ... Get 25% off BUY NOW

 What does the “best” approach look like?

 Maybe you already have some Angular knowledge, or maybe you are a complete beginner.
-In any case, I don’t want to dive too deep straight away into what the difference between imperative and declarative is, or what coding reactively means, or what the benefits of RxJS and observables are.
+In any case, I don’t want to dive too deep straight away into what the difference between imperative and declarative is, or what coding reactively means, or what the benefits of RxJS and observables are, or how best to use observables with signals.
 We will build these concepts up over time and explain them as we go.

 But, I don’t want to just leave you with this wishy-washy notion of the easy way and the hard way (which I am claiming is the “best” way) to create Angular applications.